tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

-## 2.1.
-Networking: Pod Connectivity - Basic Lab

-This lab is the first of a series of labs exploring k8s networking concepts.
-This lab focuses on basic k8s networking from the POD and Host perspectives.
-In this lab, you will:
+### Pod Network Connectivity Using Calico Enterprise CNI

+As discussed in the previous lab, upstream Kubernetes by default does not provide a network interface plugin.
+In the previous lab, we deployed Calico Enterprise as the CNI provider, which enables pod networking.
+In this section, we focus on basic k8s networking by:

-* Examine what the network looks like from the perspecitve of a pod (the pod network namespace)
+* Examining what the network looks like from the perspecitve of a pod (the pod network namespace)
-* Examine what the network looks like from the perspecitve of the host (the host network namespace)
+* Examining what the network looks like from the perspecitve of the host (the host network namespace)

-### Before you begin

-The prerequisite to this lab is completing Lab1, which is installing Calico CNI and deploying the sample application Yaobank.

 ### Examine pod network namespace